BJRI Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Marketing Strategy: Shifted focus towards social media and influencer marketing, resulting in a 12x increase in organic social impressions year-over-year.
+• Marketing strategies evolved to emphasize social media and influencer engagement, resulting in a significant increase in organic social impressions.

 3. Forward Guidance and Outlook

-• Capital expenditures anticipated to be $85 million to $95 million, with plans to open up to 2 new restaurants in the second half of 2026.
+• Capital expenditures projected at $85 million to $95 million, with plans to open up to two new restaurants in the second half of 2026.

 4. Bad News, Challenges, or Points of Concern